 About Bottle Gourd and Mung Bean Curry

+Why is this curry a diabetic-friendly food?
 Bottle gourd is also known as "bottle squash."
-It contains 92% water and the remaining 8%% fiber.
-Hence, it is an easily digestible vegetable.
+It contains 92% water, and the remaining 8% is fiber.
+Hence, it is an easily digestible food.
 It has a negligible amount of glucose and very few sugar compounds, which makes it a diabetic-friendly food.
-Including bottle gourd into your diet may help reduce blood sugar levels.
+Including bottle gourd into your diet may help reduce your blood sugar levels.

 Mung beans are a good source of protein.
 They are a dietary plus because they have few carbohydrates.
 Bottle gourd and mung beans are a good combination.
-Both these ingredients cook fast.
-Moong dal dishes make you feel full, so they can help control body weight.
+Both of these ingredients cook fast.
+Moong dal dishes make you feel full, so they can help you control your body weight.

-- 1 big bowl bottle gourd, skin removed, diced
+- 1 big bottle gourd, skin removed, diced

-- 1 cup split de husked mung bean, moong dal
+- 1 cup split and de-husked mung beans (moong dal)

 - 1 cup grated coconut